MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-with-cba.md

 ## Grant destination site access permission

 If you set SharePoint Sites.Selected permission for the registered application, you need to grant access permissions of the destination sites to the application.
-“FullControl” permission is required for SPMT to create destination document library.
+'FullControl' permission is required for SPMT to create destination document library.

 Both MS Graph API and PowerShell PnP support granting application permission.

-- Use MS Graph API [Create permission - Microsoft Graph v1.0 | Microsoft Learn](https://learn.microsoft.com/en-us/graph/api/site-post-permissions?view=graph-rest-1.0&tabs=http) to grant 'owner' permission role on the sites.
+- Use Microsoft Graph API [Create permission - Microsoft Graph v1.0 | Microsoft Learn](https://learn.microsoft.com/en-us/graph/api/site-post-permissions?view=graph-rest-1.0&tabs=http) to grant 'owner' permission role on the sites.

 - Use PowerShell PnP command “Grant-PnPAzureADAppSitePermission” to set 'FullControl' permission needed for the application.